AndrewShedov/turboMaker/README.md

 ### function generatingData

 To generate data for documents, you need to define a <code>generatingData</code> function.
-It can be fully customized, so with an empty function like:
+It can be fully customized.<br>
+So with an empty function like:

 ```js
 export async function generatingData() {}